vkpallipuram/ChatREVIEW/README.md

  **This work has been accepted in Machine Learning and Applications as of December 17 2023.
 Please cite the paper as follows until further update**

-B. Ho, T. Mayberry, K.L.
-Nguyen, M. Dhulipala, V.K.
-Pallipuram (2023).
-ChatReview: A ChatGPT-enabled natural language processing framework to study domain-specific user reviews, University of the Pacific.
+Brittany Ho, Ta’Rhonda Mayberry, Khanh Linh Nguyen, Manohar Dhulipala, Vivek Krishnamani Pallipuram,
+ChatReview: A ChatGPT-enabled natural language processing framework to study domain-specific user reviews, Machine Learning with Applications, 2023, 100522, ISSN 2666-8270, https://doi.org/10.1016/j.mlwa.2023.100522.

 # Abstract